photography2018/competition/2020/Insects_the_Cosmopolitans.md

 -- stands for entry not shortlisted by the respective judge

-** Photographer hasn't completed the protocol for finallizing the winning entry
+** Photographer hasn't completed the protocol for finalizing the winning entry

 *People's Choice Category stands Cancelled*